philum/cms/readme.txt

 - pages (and ajax calls) are displayed in less of 0.1 second

-Philum assume to be the fastest CMS actually (comparing to it's complexity), works on low-cost servers, or can support high-frequentation (100K/Day).
+Philum assume to be the fastest CMS actually (comparing to it's complexity), works on low-cost servers, or can support high-charge (100K/Day).

 The users can :
 - get updates of software